secretfader/www/src/content/aircraft/spark/spark.md

     value: Flywoo GOKU 405 HD AIO
 ---

 Spark began life as a stock Flywoo Firefly 18 Nano Baby 1S V3 bind-and-fly drone.
-Once in my fleet, it was upgraded with a new filter and PID tune, 3D printed PETG prop guards to replace the brittle stock ones, 40mm tri-blade props (it arrived with 45mm bi-bladed ones), and a non-standard canopy with a GPS mount.
+Once in Colorado, it was upgraded with a new filter and PID tune, 3D printed PETG prop guards to replace the brittle stock ones, 40mm tri-blade props (it arrived with 45mm bi-blades), and a non-standard canopy with GPS.

 All of these features were tested as part of an extensive YouTube review.